 There is a range of different climbs available, ranging from $109 – $235, depending on when you choose to go.
 View all of the available options and book your experience of a lifetime today.

-Proudly operating as one of the largest undercover fresh food markets in the southern hemisphere, the Adelaide Central Market hosts over 70 traders offering a wide range of fruit, vegetables, cheese meat and seafood.
+Proudly operating as one of the largest undercover fresh food markets in the Southern Hemisphere, the Adelaide city centre market hosts over 70 traders offering a wide range of fresh fruit, vegetables, cheese meat and seafood.
 No matter what time of year you visit, the Central Market is sure to be thriving with life as it is open and trading all year round.

 A highlight of the city for anyone who loves to learn about technology, the future and where we are all heading.
-The MOD museum is the University of South Australia’s exhibition on science, technology, and discovery, aimed at inspiring the younger generation into using their imagination.
+The MOD museum is the University of South Australia’s exhibition on science, technology, and discovery, aimed at inspiring the younger generation to use their imagination.

 The MOD is one of the best things to do in Adelaide for free and is located just east of Adelaide Central Station.

 Adelaide has several skate parks that cater to skaters of all skill levels.
 Some of the popular skate parks in Adelaide include Lightsview Skate Park, located in the Lightsview suburb.
 This skate park features a bowl, rails, and quarter pipes.
 Additionally, Blackwood Skate Park, located in Blackwood, offers a range of features, including ramps, bowls, and rails.